digital-asset/daml/docs/source/daml/daml-studio.rst

 .. _hover: https://code.visualstudio.com/docs/editor/editingevolved#_hover

-.. _scenario-script-results:
+.. _script-results:

-Scenario and Daml Script results
+Daml Script results
 ================================

-Top-level declarations of type ``Scenario`` or ``Script`` are decorated with a ``Scenario results`` or a ``Script results`` code lens.
+Top-level declarations of type ``Script`` are decorated with a ``Script results`` code lens.
 You can click on the code lens to inspect the execution transaction graph and the active contracts.
-The functionality for inspecting the results is identical for Daml Scripts and scenarios.

-For the scenario from the :download:`Iou<daml-studio/daml/Iou.daml>` module, you get the following table displaying all contracts that are active at the end of the scenario.
+For the script from the :download:`Iou<daml-studio/daml/Iou.daml>` module, you get the following table displaying all contracts that are active at the end of the script.
 The first column displays the contract id.
 The columns afterwards represent the fields of the contract and finally you get one column per party with an ``X`` if the party can see the contract or a ``-`` if not.